Top Media Group

-Top Media Group, also known simply as Top Media, is an Albanian media company founded in 1998 by Dritan Hoxha and headquartered in Tirana, Albania.
-The company became one of the largest and most influential media groups in Albania.
+Top Media Group (known simply as Top Media) is an Albanian media company founded in 1998 by businessman Dritan Hoxha.
+Headquartered in Tirana, the company has grown into one of the largest and most influential media conglomerates in Albania.
 It initially started with the creation of Top Albania Radio and later expanded to various audiovisual and print media outlets.
 Top Media Group is the parent company of the national television channel Top Channel.
-After the death of the founder, the Hoxha family took over the management of the company.
+Following the death of its founder, members of the Hoxha family took over the management of the company.